benlau/sparkqml/README.md

 ==================

 In case, SparkQML can’t display your QML file due to “xxx is not installed” error.
-Probably is because it can’t locate the your package.
+Probably is because it can’t locate your package.
 To fix this problem, you may add the following lines at the end of your pro file:

      write_file(qmlimport.path, QML_IMPORT_PATH)

 Then run qmake.
-Now it would know QML_IMPORT_PATH.
+Restart SparkQML.
+Now it should where to find package.

 C++ Module
 ==========